hannes/MonetDBLite/README.md

 ## FAQs

+### 1. I am getting the MonetDBEmbeddedException: "The MonetDB Embedded database is still running!"

+Due to the internal representation of MonetDB, we allow only **ONE** embedded database per process.
+Check if you are calling the class method `boolean StartDatabase(String dbDirectory, boolean silentFlag, boolean sequentialFlag)` more than once in your code without any `void StopDatabase()` call in between.
+If you still need more than one database in your program, we recommend to create a sub JVM process.
+It can be easily achieved with the [`exec family of methods in the Runtime class`](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html).

-### 1. I am having racing conditions, can you tell me why?
+### 2. I am having racing conditions, can you tell me why?

 As said before, this API is not thread-safe for performance reasons.
-If you want to keep the data's integraty, implement a synchronization mechanism, or a pool of connections much alike Java EE does with JDBC.
+If you want to keep data integrity, implement a synchronization mechanism, or a pool of connections much alike Java EE does with JDBC.

-### 2. If I modify a value in one array of QueryResultSet, it changes the value in the result set as well right?

-Yes, as I explained above the `QueryResultSet` `T[] get#TYPE#ColumnByIndex(int n)` and `T[] get#TYPE#ColumnByName(String name)` methods returns the pointer to the array of the column if the type matches with the one of the `QueryResultSet`.
-This was done to save memory allocations, which is usefull in some use case scenarios.
-If you to preserve the `QueryResultSet` data, use the [Arrays.copyOf](https://docs.oracle.com/javase/8/docs/api/java/util/Arrays.html#i19) family of methods.

 ### 3. Despite no IO, I still want to run this API asynchronously, can you do that?

-That can be easily achieved with [java.util.concurrent.CompletableFuture<T>](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) in Java 8.
-For older versions of Java you can use [java.util.concurrent.Future<T>](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Future.html) instead.
+That can be easily achieved with [CompletableFuture<T>](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) in Java 8.
+For older versions of Java you can use [Future<T>](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Future.html) instead.
 An example to run a query asynchronously:

 ```java
 //create the connection beforehand..